-- If you also have a physical presence, offer your customers incentives for shopping online- no queues, in-store pick up at a date of convenience and guaranteed delivery are a few thing you can offer them.
+- If you also have a physical presence, offer your customers incentives for shopping online- no queues, in-store pick up at date of convenience and guaranteed delivery are a few things you can offer them.

 - Always include an option to buy a gift card.
 If an online shopper likes your products, there’s no better time than sale season to entice them to use you for gifting.